xiaozxiong/RT-Graph/README.md

 |soc-LiveJournal1 | 4,847,571 | 68,993,773 | 285,730,264 |
 |com-orkut | 3,072,441 | 117,185,083 | 627,584,181 |

 All datasets can be downloaded from [Stanford Large Network Dataset Collection](https://snap.stanford.edu/data/).
-And for synthesised datasets, we use [NetworkX](https://networkx.org/) to generate graphs following power law which can be found in `tc/script/powerlaw_graph.py`.
+And for synthesised datasets, we use [NetworkX](https://networkx.org/) to generate graphs following powerlaw which can be found in `tc/script/powerlaw_graph.py`.

+## Set Intersection

+## Search Performance